microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### fluid-build:task:init\*

-These traces shows the tasks and relationship in the build graph to diagnose task dependency and ordering problem.
+These traces show the tasks and relationships in the build graph to diagnose task dependency and ordering problems.
-It can be turned all of them on or individually.
+Debugging traces can be enabled for individual steps or for all of them.

 -   `fluid-build:task:init` - Trace the task that are created, to show what task is included
 -   `fluid-build:task:init:defdep` - Trace the task dependencies derived from expanding and resolving task definitions